 - 4. Work Plan and Budget: Successful host organizations will develop a work plan and budget within the first three months of the DYCF contract period.
 Host organizations will be provided a work plan and budget template.
-Budget should reflect at least six months of direct service funding for at least one support group and/or 1:1 Parent Supports. - 5.
-Evaluation: Successful host organizations are responsible for engaging in evaluation activities and data collection. - A. Community Capacity Building Host organizations and their partners will be asked to complete a community capacity survey and participate in key informant interviews and/or focus groups conducted by contracted evaluation consultants to DCYF. - B. Parent Outcomes Support group providers will collect outcomes data from participants using a parent questionnaire provided by PS-WA. - C. Concrete Goods Staff will collect and enter information related to concrete goods distribution in a tool provided by DCYF, PS-WA, and/or the contracted evaluation consultants.
+The budget should reflect at least six months of direct service funding for at least one support group and/or 1:1 Parent Supports. - 5.
+Evaluation: Successful host organizations are responsible for engaging in evaluation activities and data collection. - A. Community Capacity Building Host organizations and their partners will be asked to complete a community capacity survey and participate in key informant interviews and/or focus groups conducted by contracted evaluation consultants to DCYF. - B. Parent Outcomes Support group providers will collect outcomes data from participants using a parent questionnaire provided by PS-WA.